 Now that we have all these snippets lets put them together and fill in the rest of the logic for how the web app should react to each event.

-Please note: video sharing is not supported by Safari and though Chrome supports screen sharing it does require a special plugin.
+Note: The video sharing feature is not supported by Safari, and though Chrome supports screen sharing it does require a special plugin to work properly.
 Thankfully FireFox does not have such restrictions.
-Yes you read that correctly I said let’s use Firefox to test screen sharing.
+Yes you read that correctly: I said let’s use Firefox to test screen sharing.

 Testing Setup (webserver/https)

-There are a few different ways to implement the various libraries (Agora, Jquery and Bootstrap), I chose to use the CDN versions.
-Since using a CDN with an https connection requires a secure connection, before we can test our video chat app we must spin up a simple web server (I like to use Live Server).
-The web server requirement is due to browser restricts when loading files from a
+There are a few different ways to implement the various libraries (Agora, JQuery and Bootstrap), so I chose to use the CDN versions.
+Since using a CDN with an HTTPS connection requires a secure Internet connection, before we can test our video chat app we must spin up a simple web server (I like to use Live Server).
+The web server requirement is due to browser restrictions when loading files from a

 https source.
 For local testing purposes

-localhost:// is white-listed by browsers but to share with friends we’ll need a way to tunnel our from out our local machine.
+localhost:// is white-listed by browsers, but to share with friends we’ll need a way to tunnel out from our local machine.
 Ngrok, is a freemium service that creates this tunnel out from your local machine and provides an

 https url for use.
 In my experience this is one of the simplest ways to run an